When is the Cheapest Time to Fly to Marseille?

 Don't Forget Before you Fly

-UK nationals travelling to France do not need to apply for a visa or any other type of travel document.
-The only thing needed to enter France is a valid British passport.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 However, if you are a non-EU national residing in the UK, a visa may be required depending on your country of origin.
 The official currency of Marseille is the euro (€), which you can obtain through your bank, local post office or a currency exchange company.